Chart Color Schemes

 Willoughby East is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Willoughby East's dwelling structure, as per the latest Census, consisted of 95.6% houses and 4.4% other dwellings.
-In comparison, Sydney metro had 41.1% houses and 58.9% other dwellings.
+Willoughby East's dwelling structures, as per the latest Census, consisted of 95.6% houses and 4.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Sydney metro had 41.1% houses and 58.9% other dwellings.
 Home ownership in Willoughby East stood at 44.0%, with mortgaged dwellings at 43.5% and rented ones at 12.5%.
 The median monthly mortgage repayment was $4,219, higher than Sydney metro's average of $3,033.
 Median weekly rent in Willoughby East was $873, compared to Sydney metro's $560.
-Nationally, mortgage repayments were significantly higher at $4,219 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Willoughby East's mortgage repayments were significantly higher at $4,219 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing